exitus1/Video-Scripts/website.md

 Decred is a combination of the words "Decentralized" and "Credits" (yes, no?)

+“If I understand it correctly, #Decred could solve most of #Bitcoin's structural problems.” - Cathie Wood, ARK Invest

+“Decred's killer feature is good governance, and with good governance, you can have any feature you want” - Chris Burniske & Joel Monegro, Placeholder Ventures

 ## Explore More / Decred Puts Coinholders in Control